Having to log in constantly?

 Do you still have issues?
 Please feel free to reach out if you need extra help; we would be happy to assist you.

-• Related Articles
+Related Articles

-• Tiles lost or have to log in again & again
+Lost Tiles or have to log in again & again

 Did you lose your Tiles?
-To ensure that your Tiles are kept safe, you will need a Symbaloo account.
+To ensure your Tiles are kept safe, you will need a Symbaloo account.
 Please create an account if you have not done so already.
 Then your Tiles will never be lost!
 Do you need to log in to Symbaloo every time?
-You ...
+You might ...